anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 ![image](/assets/images/post17/p17-16.png)

 * Select `Start in test mode` in the next step, then click `Create`.
-Starting in test mode helps helps you read/write to the Firestore DB quickly with relaxed security rules.
+Starting in test mode helps you read/write to the Firestore DB quickly with relaxed security rules.
 It is advised that you later setup auth rules to prevent misuse or malicious access to the Firestore DB.

 ![image](/assets/images/post17/p17-17.png)